 Rooted in the social sciences and humanities, the doctoral program in Education, Culture, and Society focuses on the historical, political, philosophical and sociocultural foundations of education.

 The Education, Culture, and Society Ph.D. program provides a rigorous theoretical and methodological framework for the study of education, focusing on social, cultural, political, and normative dimensions.
 Following a rich academic curriculum centered in social theory and qualitative research methods, the program invites students to interrogate and contribute to scholarship on the social and cultural contexts of learning, both inside and outside of schools.
 Most students supplement their educational studies with significant coursework in other disciplines of their choosing, including anthropology, sociology, history, urban studies, philosophy, and linguistics.
-Students frequently pursue a joint Ph.D. degree with anthropology, sociology, or Africana studies.
+Students may be eligible to pursue a joint Ph.D. degree with anthropology, sociology, Africana studies, history, or political science.

 View the University’s Academic Rules for PhD Programs.